 Eating the rainbow of fruits and vegetables every day is key to increasing immune cell responses to bacteria and viruses.
 The phytochemicals in fruits and vegetables that promote health depend on the color of the food.

-For instance, blue, purple, and red fruits provide antioxidant and antimicrobial activity.
+For instance, blue, purple, and red fruits like strawberries provide antioxidant and antimicrobial activity.
 These immune boosting foods help protect cells from damage and may reduce the risk of diabetes, cancer, stroke, and heart disease.[iv]

 Green vegetables, on the other hand, are recognized as foods good for the immune system because they have anti-cancer properties and protect against neural tube defects in pregnancy.[iv]

 People with underlying chronic conditions including heart disease, cancer, respiratory dysfunction, and diabetes are at higher risk for contracting coronavirus.[iii]

 Therefore, it’s important to strengthen the body against these types of non-communicable diseases with a variety of immune boosting foods first, so that contagious viruses have less impact on the body.

 Eating a single color in the diet is like going to school and learning a single subject.
 If first graders were only taught physical education- that would be important- but they would miss out on learning how to add, subtract, read, and write.
 Similarly, if a person were to only eat one color of fruits and vegetables (like greens), they risk missing out on nutrients that may promote a more complete immune response.